On the Evaluation of the Fifth Degree Elliptic Singular Moduli: The Reduction of the Evaluation of the 5th Degree Modular Equation

-Once we know $k_{r_0}$ and $k_{r_0/25}$ we can evaluate in closed form the $k_{25r_0}$.
-Hence if we repeat the process we can find any higher or lower order of $k_{25^nr_0}$ in closed radicals form, for $n\in\bf Z\rm$.
-In general one can easily see that for $r>0$ holds
+Hence knowing $k_{r_0}$ and $k_{r_0/25}$ we can evaluate in closed form the $k_{25r_0}$.
+If we repeat the process we can find any higher or lower order of $k_{25^nr_0}$ in closed radicals form, when $n\in\bf Z\rm$ and easily get (16).\\ Observe that a similar formula to (16) for the evaluation of $k_{r_0/25^n}$, $n=1,2,\ldots$ can extracted from (39).\\ \\ \textbf{Example 1.}